Resources and community for teaching physics for life sciences

 CONTRIBUTIONS

-Introductory activities involving kinematics and Newton's laws in the context of human biomechanics
+Introductory class, lab, and homework activities involving kinematics and Newton's laws in the context of human biomechanics

 Exercise Biomechanics, Biomechanics of Daily Activities, Locomotion and Gait